shanezhiu/learing-blog/README.md

 # learing-blog
-when I am learning alone,I consider that I should take notes for these knowledge point and my comprehension  in order to reviewing.
+When I am learning alone,I consider that  doing some notes could be good for acquire these knowledge point and my comprehension  in order to reviewing.

 ## 2018 TODO 列表